 Seven hours, two cups of jasmine tea, and an Indian head massage later, and I was still pondering how fucking depressing that statement was.
-Working in social media marketing means that I look solidly at a screen for around 9 hours a day, and then probably on-and-off for the rest of my waking ‘free time’, when I am blogging, checking personal emails, watching TV, whatever else.
+Various freelance jobs mean that currently I look solidly at a screen for around 9 hours a day, and then probably on-and-off for the rest of my waking ‘free time’, when I am blogging, checking personal emails, watching TV, whatever else.
 It felt nostalgic to be looking at something other than technology for an entire day.

 Now, I’m not going to throw out my television and go and live in the wilderness (tempting) but this has been an ongoing theme in a lot of my writing, blogging, poetry and diary entries in the last few years.
 Real, tech-free life is calling me.
 Kind of why I’m finding these rambling blogs, and sporadic spa-like ‘time-outs’ so reflective.
 Why I’m hanging dead flowers and thinking about what that means for hours on end.

 Together, over the course of those seven hours, my friend and I made some pretty good life reflections – we talked endlessly about where we are now, where we want to be in the future, the things we struggle with, the things we enjoy.
 You don’t need a therapist when you have friends who can listen to you for a whole day straight and actually listen to everything you have to say (that’s the important bit).